joshuaneronha/wavegenerator/docs/index.md

 You can download the alpha version of the software [here](https://github.com/joshuaneronha/wavegenerator/raw/main/dist.zip).

+<h5>Note: MacOS will probably not let you open the software by default because we are not "identified" developers!
+Just right-click on the app icon and hit open and accept the warning if you choose to run our software.
+It make take some time to start up.</h5>

 ![A screenshot of the application in use on a mac](example.png)